iegomez/mosquitto-go-auth/README.md

 #### Raspberry Pi

 To build on a Raspberry Pi (tested with Pi 3 B), you'll need to have Go installed first.
-You can install latest version (1.10.1) like this:
+You can install latest version (**last tested was 1.10.1, change it to suit your needs**) with something like this:

 ```
 wget https://storage.googleapis.com/golang/go1.10.1.linux-armv6l.tar.gz